megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-events.md

 If no matching event could be found, `null` is returned.

--   createEvent: this operation creates a new event
+-   `createEvent`: this operation creates a new event

 <!-- -->